-Special Surviving Spouse and Child benefits for any member employed by the Department of Corrections (DOC) killed or mortally wounded during the performance of duty are equal to 2.5% of final average monthly compensation multiplied by the greater of the member's actual service or twenty (20) years.
+Special Surviving Spouse and Child benefits for any member employed by the DOC killed or mortally wounded during the performance of duty are equal to 2.5% of final average monthly compensation multiplied by the greater of the member's actual service or twenty (20) years.
 In addition, an amount of \$400 per month will be paid as long as a child of the deceased member is under the age of 18 (or 22 if enrolled full time at an institution of higher education).

+Hazardous Duty Members

+(Department of Corrections Officers,

+Grand River Dam Authority Public

+Safety Officers, Firefighters of the

+Military Department of the State of

+Oklahoma, Deputy Sheriffs, County

+Jailers, and Emergency Medical

+Personnel) Benefits

+(continued)

-Hazardous Duty Members (Department of Corrections Officers, Oklahoma Military Department Firefighters) Benefits (continued) Contributions for members covered by the Department of Corrections Hazardous Duty Provisions are:
+Contributions for members covered by the Department of Corrections Hazardous Duty Provisions are: